 Clarify what you heard them say: How often have you misunderstood a spouse’s intention and had a problem escalate because of it?
 The same thing happens in work situations.
 Don’t assume that you know what the other party means.
 State what you heard them say and ask if you understand their side fully.
 This helps you avoid misconstruing the situation.

 Ask for their solution: People tend to avoid asking the other party what they would like to see happen because they think it will put them at a disadvantage.
 But this is helpful for a few reasons.
-The first is that in asking you learn what the heart of the problem is.
+The first is that in asking you to learn what the heart of the problem is.
 It might be different than what you thought.
-The second is that just because you asked what they want it doesn’t mean you have to agree to it.
+The second is that just because you ask what they want, it doesn’t mean you have to agree to it.
 The third is that you can use this information as a stepping stone to a solution.

 I will add that beyond these advantages, it’s surprising how often you can actually simply agree to their ask.
 So many times, when I have asked, “What would you like to see happen here?” or “What can I do to make you happy?”
 I’ve been able to say, “Oh, OK, no problem.
 I’m happy to do that.”

 Offer your ideal solution: Explain what you would like to have happen.
 Include something they are asking and what you are giving in return.
 Explain why you think it is a win-win.
 Be clear about what you are willing to do and what you cannot agree to.
 This might be the end of the conversation, or it might be a step in the negotiation process.
 Either way, it moves the conversation forward.